bme-vsb-cz/osc-aus-bp-validation/README.md

 remove or correct the record.
 This design was chosen to preserve clinically plausible borderline measurements that cannot be reliably resolved using fully automated rules.

 ---

-## Citation

-If you use these scripts in your work, please cite the associated
-publication:

-> Kauzlaričová T. et al., *Title of the article*, Journal, Year.

----